Quick Bourbon Chicken

 - 1/4 tsp. ground ginger

-- Warm the oil in a large non-stick skillet over medium-high heat until it is hot and rippling.
-Add chicken pieces and cook for about 1 minute on each side, until the outside edges are golden but the chicken is not yet cooked through.
-Remove chicken pieces to a plate and set aside.
+- Warm the oil in a large skillet over medium-high heat until it is hot and rippling.
+Add chicken pieces and cook for about 1 minute on each side, just until the outside edges are golden.
+The chicken should not be cooked all the way through.
+Remove pieces to a plate and set aside.